sprsic/videoclub/README.md

 Sample implementation of CRUD operation for some Video rental store and price calculation based on lease duration.

-For this implementation Spring boot will be used because it gives out off the box all that it is needed for creating web application guided by  convection the over configuration with zero xml code.
-With embedded tomcat container and h2 database.
+For this implementation Spring boot will be used because it gives out off the box all that it is needed for creating web application guided by  convection the over configuration with zero xml code with embedded tomcat container and h2 database.
 Purpose of this implementation is to show some basic operation of the rental store price calculation and exposing some REST endpoints.
-Other configurations (like server configuration, logging, transaction configuration, hibernate configuration, connection pool...) are set on default values
-,  and they are not subject of this implementation.
+Other configurations (like server configuration, logging, transaction configuration, hibernate configuration, connection pool...) are set on default values, and they are not subject of this implementation.
-In order to keep it simple there will be no keeping track of available copies of movie for rent so that in the multithreaded environment accessing shared resource like db will have dirty read and write.
+In order to keep it simple there will be no keeping track of available copies of movie for rent so that in the multithreaded environment accessing shared resource like db will have dirty read and write and need to be handled differently.

+Main components are divided into several packages.
+**com.sprsic.entity**: contains all orm mappings for the underlying h2 database, and on the application startup the hibernate(JPA) will generate db schema based on the classes in the entity package.
+**com.sprsic.dao**: contains repository methods for accessing entities, using spring data there is no need for the implementation of the methods definition because spring data is smart enough to create queries based on the method name (isn't that awesome :) ).
+**com.sprsic.model** and **com.sprsic.model.common**: contains POJOs for mapping requests/responses
+**com.sprsic.service**: contains all the business logic for the rental store **com.sprsic.resource**: contains endpoint mappings **com.sprsic.validator**: contains validators for validating input received from the client **com.sprsic.util**: contains  util methods

+resources folder contains application properties and also data.sql that will be inserted when application starts.

+There are also integration test for the business logic of the rental store, but it needs more integration/unit tests.

 There is already init db script with sql that will prepopulate db in resources/data.sql with employee, customer, movie, genre, movie_genre